tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{call-with-values}{ producer consumer}{procedure}}

-Calls its \var{producer} argument with no arguments and a continuation that, when passed some values, calls the
-\var{consumer} procedure with those values as arguments.
+Calls its _producer_ argument with no arguments and a continuation that, when passed some values, calls the _consumer_ procedure with those values as arguments.
-The continuation for the call to \var{consumer} is the continuation of the call to {\tt call-with-values}.
+The continuation for the call to _consumer_ is the continuation of the call to {\tt call-with-values}.

 ```